 Mendi resides in Baton Rouge with her husband, Donnie, and their two children.

 Partner, Emergent Method

 John Snow is an experienced management consultant with expertise rooted in organizational design, strategy and operational planning.
-He is focused on improving the performance of organizations and communities throughout the U.S. and across various sectors such as government, economic development, technology, infrastructure and health care.
-Over the past 14 years, John has worked on numerous projects, plans and strategic initiatives for local, state and regional public, private and nonprofit organizations.
+He is focused on improving the performance of organizations and communities throughout the U.S. and across various sectors such as government, economic development, technology, infrastructure, health care and higher education.
+Over the past 16 years, John has worked on numerous projects, plans and strategic initiatives for local, state and regional public, private and nonprofit organizations.